prachi-ovs/BUDT_758T-Data_Mining_and_Predictive_Analytics/Lab_3/README.md

 About the data: </br>

-    The <i> framinghamHeart.csv </i> data set is used in this lab.
-The Framingham Heart Study is a long term prospective study of cardiovascular disease among a population of subjects in the community of Framingham, Massachusetts.  </br>
+    The  framinghamHeart.csv data set is used in this lab.
+The Framingham Heart Study is a long term prospective study of cardiovascular disease among a population of subjects in the community of Framingham, Massachusetts.

 Data Dictionary: </br>
 ![](Images/Data_dictionary.PNG)<br/>